If life is going to exist in a Universe of this size, then the one thing it cannot afford to have is a sense of proportion.

 The universe is very large, but it is not infinite.
 All quantities in the universe (distance, time, energy, mass, etc) exist within 50 to 100 orders of magnitude.

 The human species interacts with only 25 of these magnitudes.
-Humans before the year 1900 only knew about 15 of them.
+Humans before the year 1900 only knew of about 15 of them.

 When we go about our daily lives, we have to focus on a single magnitude, and this linear perspective might include a couple of magnitudes higher and lower.
 The rest of the magnitudes get blurred out as either “too small to care about” or “too big to care about”.